wp-plugins/bbpress-unread-posts-v2/readme.txt

 == Description ==

-Shows a read/unread icon next to threads and forums (Marks topic as read when the user visits it).
+Shows a read/ unread icon next to threads and forums (Marks topic as read when the user visits it).
-This Plugin is an update to the older https://wordpress.org/plugins/bbpress-unread-posts/.
+This Plugin is an update to the older https://wordpress.org/plugins/bbpress-unread-posts/ Plugin.

 == Installation ==